 While the postmodern turn was proclaimed with the end of the 1980s and the view spread that values such as ambiguity, polyphony and difference were about to become social guiding principles, the situation now seems to have changed dramatically.
-For some time now, a revival of major ideological narratives has been observable, finally being evident in the election of Donald Trump and the rise of right-wing nationalist parties.
-Considering the old social inequalities arising in new forms and the accompanying political developments, a critical examination of social ideologies seems urgently needed.
+For some time now, a revival of major ideological narratives has been observable, narratives that offer simple solutions to complex questions.
+Considering old social inequalities rearising and the ongoing political rejections, a critical examination of social ideologies seems urgently needed.

 Rose-Anne Gush is Assistant-Professor at the Institute of Contemporary Art at TU Graz.
 Her research interest includes among others theories of Global Art, spatial politics, the spatial politics of capitalism and form, and the relationships between colonialism, fascism and capitalism.
 Her research and teaching are oriented towards anti-racist, feminist, and emancipatory horizons.
 Gush’s first book length project (in progress), Artistic Labour of the Body builds on her PhD, exploring the place, use of, and meaning of the body in postwar art and literature in relation to Theodor W. Adorno’s aesthetics.
 Gush’s research is published in Kunst und Politik: Jahrbuch der Guernica-Gesellschaft (2020), Third Text (2019), Performance Research (2018), Objects of Feminism (Helsinki, 2017) and AWARE (2017).